K-cermak/Libvirt-Web-Manager/README.md

 ## About

-- Experimental project for school project to manage virtual machines using Libvirt and PHP.
+- Experimental project to manage virtual machines using Libvirt and PHP in Browser.
+- Developed for a school project.
 - The project is **not** intended for production use and is not affiliated with Libvirt or Red Hat, Inc.

 <br>